 The children eat their lunches in the canteen area of the main hall.
 They may choose to eat a school lunch, provided by the school's own kitchen, or they may bring sandwiches.
-For those children taking a school lunch, a cashless till system operates whereby your child will pay in advance before proceeding to the serving hatch.
-The cost of school meals is £2.40 per day this must be paid via parent pay.
-Any absence is credited to you when your child returns.
+For those children taking a school lunch, a cashless till system operates whereby you will pay in advance and your child would make a selection, before proceeding to the serving hatch.
+The cost of school meals is £2.45 per day this must be paid via parent pay.
 Drinks brought to school by children taking sandwiches should be in unbreakable containers for safety reasons, lunchboxes should be clearly named and we respectfully request that a 'healthy lunchbox' is provided in line with our healthy eating policy.

-If a parent/carer is in receipt of Income Support or Jobseeker's Allowance your children may be entitled to free school meals, please ask for an application form from the school office.
-This is dealt with in confidence but proof of benefit entitlement is necessary.
+If a parent/carer is in receipt of Income Support, Jobseeker's Allowance, Child Tax Credits or Universal Credit, your children may be entitled to free school meals.